dominikbraun/feathertouch/README.md

 Feathertouch is a light and elegant [verless](github.com/verless/verless) theme.

+## Demo

+A slightly customized version of Feathertouch is used for [dominikbraun.io](https://dominikbraun.io).

 ## Use it

 1. [Download the ZIP](https://github.com/dominikbraun/feathertouch/archive/main.zip) and extract it into your project's `themes` directory